Might and Magic VIII: Day of the Destroyer: Backstory

-A servant of the Ancients, the planeswalker Escaton, arrives in the village of Ravenshore on the continent of Jadame.
+An android servant of the Ancients, the planeswalker Escaton, arrives in the village of Ravenshore on the continent of Jadame.
 Approaching the center of town, he summons a giant crystal which unleashes an elemental storm across the continent.
 There is widespread destruction and the boundaries to the four Elemental Planes are breached.
 Now elementals and monsters from beyond the boundaries are threatening to invade, fulfilling Escaton's plan to draw the powers of the elements toward the crystal and destroy the world, and the player must assemble a party of heroes to prevent this.

-The game features several recurring characters from previous titles in the series, including the Elemental Lords from Might and Magic II, the Ironfists from Heroes of Might and Magic, and the necromancers Sandro and Thant from Heroes of Might and Magic III.
+The game features several recurring characters from previous titles in the series, including the Elemental Lords from Might and Magic II, the Ironfists from the Heroes of Might and Magic games, and the necromancers Sandro and Thant from Heroes of Might and Magic III.

 Setting

 The continent of Jadame is first introduced in this game, previously unmentioned in the series.
-The four elemental gateways appear in the four corners of Jadame: the Gateway of Earth on one of the Dagger Wound Islands (southeast), the Gateway of Water in Ravage Roaming (southwest), the Gateway of Air in the Murmurwoods (northwest), and the Gateway of Fire in the Ironsand Desert (northeast).
-In each case they cause an environmental disaster: a volcano in the Dagger Wound Island chain erupts and the tremors destroy the bridges that link the islands, the minotaur undercity in Ravage Roaming is flooded, the trees in a large area of the Murmurwoods are uprooted by the winds, and much of the troll settlement in Ironsand is destroyed by an explosion of fire.
+The four elemental gateways appear in the four corners of southern Jadame: the Gateway of Earth on one of the Dagger Wound Islands (southeast), the Gateway of Water in Ravage Roaming (southwest), the Gateway of Air in the Murmurwoods (northwest), and the Gateway of Fire in the Ironsand Desert (northeast).
+In each case they cause an environmental disaster: a volcano in the Dagger Wound Island chain erupts and the tremors destroy the bridges that link the Lizardman-inhabited islands, the Minotaur undercity in Ravage Roaming is flooded, the trees in a large area of the Murmurwoods are uprooted by the winds, and much of the Troll settlement in Ironsand is destroyed by an explosion of fire.
 Escaton raised an enormous crystal in the centre of the city of Ravenshore, which acts as the portal to the Plane Between Planes, where the Destroyer resides.

-The first character created by the player remains with the party for the entire game and is referred to as the "Acknowledged Champion of Jadame".
-This character leads the party through the adventures in the game.